 PD: Regarding the mix between digital marketing and data science, how much time will be spent teaching each area separately?

 Ms. Pagani and Mr. Levallois: An equal amount of time will be spent studying both areas during the first semester.
 In the second semester the students will select elective courses specific to the specific track of their choice (digital marketing or data science).
 During this semester two courses will be mandatory and their aim is to create a bridge between the two disciplines.
-In the third semester they will be dedicated to one of the two fields according to the track selected.
-The courses in this third semester will be in Milan and the students will have the possibility to further deepen their knowledge in an international environment.
+In the third semester, students will have the opportunity to choose their specialization (in digital marketing or data science), participate in a project for a company and enlarge their horizons with Asian perspectives.
+The courses in this third semester will be in Shanghai and the students will have the possibility to further deepen their knowledge in an international environment.

 PD: Are there any tie-ups with companies to do live projects during the course?

-The Business Project is a key module of the Italian experience.
+The Business Project is a key module of the Shanghai experience.
 Students will work for a company on a real project.
 Working on these business projects will help students to:

 - Gain first-hand experience of turning an idea into a tangible project – while benefiting from the comfort of a supporting structure,